Arimao/simpleContactsWebAppJSF/README.md

 # Simple Contacts App

-This is a simple contacts app developed using Spring MVC, Maven and Hibernate with Java.
+This is a simple contacts app developed using JSF, Maven and Hibernate with Java.

 ## Getting Started